proof88/PGE/PGE/docpages/menu-04-Networking.md

 This way **server remains the only authoritive instance in the network**, but we let clients see themselves a bit ahead in time compared to the server, and hopefully there will be only rare occasions when we need to correct the predicted positions at client side.
 ["The client sees the game world in present time, but because of lag, the updates it gets from the server are actually the state of the game in the past.
 By the time the server sent the updated game state, it hadn’t processed all the commands sent by the client."](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html)
 Note that this approach also means that clients also have to simulate physics, otherwise they cannot properly predict new player positions, e.g. they need to do collision check against walls.

-TODO: I should also check if GNS automatically re-sends lost messages or not?
-Is the order of messages is guaranteed?

 \section cs_1_6_rates_explained Counter-Strike 1.6 Rates Explained